dedalus94/multinational-retail-data-centralisation/README.md

 - **data_cleaning.py**
   - Contains methods unique to each data source that clean each table as well as methods used multiple times (e.g. to format dates)

-Two SQL files are also in the folder: **fix_data_types.sql** handles data type, minor data manipulation as well as creating the star-based schema.
+Two SQL files are also in the folder: **fix_data_types.sql** that handles data type, minor data manipulation as well as creating the star-based schema.
 The **milestone_4.sql** is an example of SQL queries to get insights from the data